replaysMike/STM32CubeIDE-TouchGFX-Fix/README.md

 or optionally build it / run in Visual Studio.

+## Newlib/FreeRTOS patch

+The patcher now also patches ST's broken \_sbrk implementation in FreeRTOS thanks to [Dave Nadler's Newlib/FreeRTOS patch](http://www.nadler.com/embedded/newlibAndFreeRTOS.html)!
+If you don't want this to happen, pass `-newlib` to skip this part of the patch as it's enabled by default.

 ### Notes

 It will patch the .cproject XML file to set the appropriate includes/source values required for building with TouchGFX.
-Update Sept 26, 2019: Now also patches ST's broken \_sbrk implementation in FreeRTOS thanks to [Dave Nadler's Newlib/FreeRTOS patch](http://www.nadler.com/embedded/newlibAndFreeRTOS.html)!

 ### Pre-Build step